DJDanl/cpp-docs.pt-br/docs/cpp/cpp-type-system-modern-cpp.md

 ---
-title: Sistema do tipo C++ (C++ moderno) ms.date: 11/19/2018 ms.topic: conceptual ms.assetid: 553c0ed6-77c4-43e9-87b1-c903eec53e80
+title: C++ type system
+ms.date: 11/19/2019
+ms.topic: conceptual
+ms.assetid: 553c0ed6-77c4-43e9-87b1-c903eec53e80
-ms.openlocfilehash: b947bd6955a80e051d1dab81061b4b2bf2ab19c8
+ms.openlocfilehash: 1f12f7505438dc995aaf8a045fd903488e9ff092
-ms.sourcegitcommit: 8178d22701047d24f69f10d01ba37490e3d67241
+ms.sourcegitcommit: 654aecaeb5d3e3fe6bc926bafd6d5ace0d20a80e
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/18/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "69498637"
+ms.locfileid: "74246597"
 ---
-# <a name="c-type-system-modern-c"></a>Sistema do tipo C++ (C++ moderno)
+# <a name="c-type-system"></a>C++ type system

-O conceito do *tipo* é muito importante no C++.
+The concept of *type* is very important in C++.
 Cada variável, argumento de função e valor de retorno de função deve ter um tipo para ser compilado.
 Além disso, cada expressão (incluindo valores literais) recebe implicitamente um tipo do compilador antes de ser avaliada.
-Alguns exemplos de tipos incluem **int** para armazenar valores integrais, **duplo** para armazenar valores de ponto flutuante (também conhecidos como tipos de dados *escalares* ) ou a classe de biblioteca padrão [std:: basic_string](../standard-library/basic-string-class.md) para armazenar texto.
-Você pode criar seu próprio tipo definindo uma **classe** ou **struct**.
+Some examples of types include **int** to store integral values, **double** to store floating-point values (also known as *scalar* data types), or the Standard Library class [std::basic_string](../standard-library/basic-string-class.md) to store text.
+You can create your own type by defining a **class** or **struct**.
 O tipo especifica a quantidade de memória que será atribuída à variável (ou o resultado da expressão), os tipos de valores que podem ser armazenados nessa variável, como os valores (como padrão de bits) são interpretados e as operações que podem ser executadas nele.
 Este artigo contém uma visão geral informal dos principais recursos do sistema de tipos C++.

 ## <a name="terminology"></a>Terminologia

-**Variável**: o nome simbólico de uma quantidade de dados para que o nome possa ser usado para acessar os dados aos quais ele se refere em todo o escopo do código onde ele está definido.
-No C++, a *variável* geralmente é usada para fazer referência a instâncias de tipos de dados escalares, enquanto instâncias de outros tipos geralmente são chamadas de *objetos*.

-**Objeto**: para simplificar e consistência, este artigo usa o termo *objeto* para se referir a qualquer instância de uma classe ou estrutura, e quando ele é usado no sentido geral inclui todos os tipos, até mesmo variáveis escalares.

-**Tipo de Pod** (dados antigos simples): essa categoria informal de C++ tipos de dados no refere-se a tipos que são escalares (consulte a seção tipos fundamentais) ou que são *classes Pod*.
+**Variable**: The symbolic name of a quantity of data so that the name can be used to access the data it refers to throughout the scope of the code where it is defined.
+In C++, *variable* is generally used to refer to instances of scalar data types, whereas instances of other types are usually called *objects*.

+**Object**: For simplicity and consistency, this article uses the term *object* to refer to any instance of a class or structure, and when it is used in the general sense includes all types, even scalar variables.

+**POD type** (plain old data): This informal category of data types in C++ refers to types that are scalar (see the Fundamental types section) or are *POD classes*.
 Uma classe POD não tem membros de dados estáticos que também não sejam PODs e não tem construtores definidos pelo usuário, destruidores definidos pelo usuário ou operadores de atribuição definidos pelo usuário.
 Além disso, uma classe POD não tem função virtual, nenhuma classe base e nenhum membro de dados não estático particular ou protegido.
 Os tipos POD são quase sempre usados para a troca de dados externos, por exemplo, com um módulo escrito na linguagem C (que tem apenas tipos POD).

 ## <a name="specifying-variable-and-function-types"></a>Especificando tipos de variável e de função

-C++é uma linguagem *fortemente tipada* e também é *digitada estaticamente*; cada objeto tem um tipo e esse tipo nunca é alterado (não deve ser confundido com objetos de dados estáticos).
-**Quando você declara uma variável** em seu código, deve especificar seu tipo explicitamente ou usar a palavra-chave **auto** para instruir o compilador a deduzir o tipo do inicializador.
-**Quando você declara uma função** em seu código, deve especificar o tipo de cada argumento e seu valor de retorno, ou **void** se nenhum valor for retornado pela função.
+C++ is a *strongly typed* language and it is also *statically-typed*; every object has a type and that type never changes (not to be confused with static data objects).
+**When you declare a variable** in your code, you must either specify its type explicitly, or use the **auto** keyword to instruct the compiler to deduce the type from the initializer.
+**When you declare a function** in your code, you must specify the type of each argument and its return value, or **void** if no value is returned by the function.
 A exceção se dá quando você está usando modelos de função, que permitem argumentos de tipos arbitrários.

 Após a primeira declaração de uma variável, você não pode alterar seu tipo em um momento posterior.
 No entanto, você pode copiar o valor da variável ou o valor de retorno de uma função para outra variável de tipo diferente.
-Essas operações são chamadas de *conversões de tipo*, que às vezes são necessárias, mas também são fontes potenciais de perda ou incorreção de dados.
+Such operations are called *type conversions*, which are sometimes necessary but are also potential sources of data loss or incorrectness.

 Ao declarar uma variável do tipo POD, é altamente recomendável inicializá-la, ou seja, dar a ela um valor inicial.
 Até que você inicialize uma variável, ela terá o valor “garbage”, que consiste nos bits que estavam nesse local de memória anteriormente.
 Esse é um aspecto importante da linguagem C++ a ser lembrado, especialmente se você estiver vindo de outra linguagem que manipule a inicialização para você.
 Ao declarar uma variável do tipo de classe não POD, o construtor manipula a inicialização.